rosanajurdi/SegVal/README.md

 # Training:
 ## main training script for the dataset:

-Replica of [](), please check the code documentation for further information.
+Replica of [Boundary loss repository](https://github.com/LIVIAETS/boundary-loss), but with Dice loss baseline code. please check the code documentation for further information.
 ## Inference:
 please check the code documentation for further information.

 ## Computing Metrics:
-The script for the ISBI Paper on the whole hippocampus is [Compute_metric_3D_WholeHippo]().
+The script for the ISBI Paper on the whole hippocampus is [Compute_metric_3D_WholeHippo](./Training/Compute_metrics_3D_WholeHippo.py).
 The input to this script is mainly the path to the 2D gt_npy and prediction directories.
 The script gathers the 2D slices in both gt and prediction directories and computes the 3D performance metrics : Dice.
 In the ISBI paper, the hippocampus is considered as a whole entity, therefore, both classes are merged into one and the PMs are computed for the whole hippocampus.

-You can also check [Compute_metric_3D]() to calculate the PMs of each region independently.
+You can also check [Compute_metric_3D](./Training/Compute_metrics_3D.py) to calculate the PMs of each region independently.
 Please check the code documentation for further information.

 # Confidence Intervals:

-To compute the confidence intervals, you need to check the following [sub directory]() and the [main.py]().
+To compute the confidence intervals, you need to check the following [sub directory](./Confidence_Intervals) and the [main.py](./Confidence_Intervals/main.py).
 The code here is fully monotone as you only need to specify some initial parameters at the begining and all the tables are then generated.
 The code computes the 3D average PM in table 1 of the paper; the corresponding Gaussian values in table 3 both analytical and bootstrapping values as in table 2.
 The code saves these values in txt files in a format compatible with overleaf so you can directly copy and paste it into your overleaf project.

 The code will also generate the sub-samples csv file which contains the analytical and bootstrap values depending on parameter k.
-All these files are saved in the [Stats]() directory under a sub-directory having the following name format:
+All these files are saved in the [Stats](./Stats) directory under a sub-directory having the following name format:
 ```
 subsampled-stats-{PM}-{datasetname}-MonthDateTime
 ```